codesardine/jde/README.md

 ![desktop](jade2.jpg)

 ### Getting Started
-* Easy way to try it download [Manjaro WebDad Community Edition](https://sourceforge.net/projects/manjaro-webdad/), run it in a VM or boot it in your pc, the later will give you a better experience, since you have hardware acceleration.
+* Easy way to try it download [Manjaro WebDad Community Edition](https://sourceforge.net/projects/manjaro-webdad/), run it in a VM or boot it in your pc, the later will give you a better experience, since it uses native hardware acceleration.

 * Alternatively Install jade-dashboard from Manjaro repositorys.